chonglou/rugged-mysql/README.md

 rugged-mysql
 ============

-Enables rugged to store git objects and references into MySQL.
+Enables rugged(libgit2 bindings in Ruby, visit by https://github.com/libgit2/rugged) to store git objects and references into MySQL.